Snacking can help stave off hunger and provide much-needed nutrients if you provide healthy snacks for kids.

 Snacking offers you additional opportunities to help nourish your children with healthy foods!
 Rather than focusing on specific foods, encourage kids to eat a well-balanced diet that includes a variety of nutritious foods.
 Instead of junk food for snacks, stock your fridge and pantry with nutrient-packed foods kids can nosh on, including fruits and vegetables, whole grains, and lean proteins.
+Consider adding a children’s multivitamin to your kid’s daily routine such as kids gummy vitamins to help ensure they address their nutritional gaps.
 And by following a few of the above tips, you can make snacks that are both healthy and fun to eat!

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.